ogs22/cookbook/glossary/micrometer.md

-A millionth of a metre, ie a thousandth of a millimetre.
+A millionth of a metre, i.e. a thousandth of a millimetre.

 (But note that micrometer means something else)